minhdang241/minhdang241.github.io/posts/2024-05-27-DatabaseSystemConcept.md

 >
 ## Page
 There are three notions of pages in DBMS:
-- Hardware page (4KB)
+- Hardware page (4KB): is the largest block that the disk can assure an atomic write.
 - OS page (4KB)
-- DBMS page (512B-32KB)
-> A hardware page is the largest block that the disk can assure an atomic write.
+- DBMS page (512B-32KB): is the smallest unit of data storage and transfer between disk and memory.

 ## Fixed-length records
 Assumption:
 - Record size is fixed.